 I almost cried.

 Another mountain stood a few miles away, just as tall and twice as steep.
-At mile twenty, the trial forked; Alphonse had already tossed the flag toward the path to the right, toward Mount Doom.
+At mile twenty, the trial forked; Alphonse had already tossed the flag toward the right, the quickest path to Mount Doom.
 I would only have a few easy miles to recover before climbing again.

 I refrained from swearing and just ran.
 On the downhill slope, my strides were long and easy.
 If I really barreled, maybe I had a chance of passing the horse down the line.